Mercedes CLA - Engines, drive & performance

 A widened stance gives the Mercedes CLA more engaging handling than before

-While the first CLA was very much an A-Class with a coupe-influence, Mercedes has aimed to give its second-generation CLA a more distinct personality, especially since there’s now also a Mercedes A-Class Saloon.
+While the first CLA was very much an A-Class with a coupe-inspired design, Mercedes aimed to give its second-generation CLA a more distinct personality, making room for the arrival of the Mercedes A-Class Saloon.
 In keeping with its sporting design, this has largely focused on making the CLA better to drive than the more mainstream, and less expensive, hatchback and saloon versions.

-For a start, the front and rear axles are 63mm and 55mm wider respectively.
-Not only does this give the CLA a wider, more assertive stance, it also has an effect on its handling.
-We think the CLA feels more responsive than the A-Class Saloon and there’s reduced body lean through corners, giving it a clear advantage over the A-Class for driving enthusiasts.
+For a start, the front and rear axles are much broader.
+Not only does this give the CLA a wider, more assertive stance, but it also has a positive effect on its handling.
+We think the CLA feels more responsive than the A-Class Saloon and there’s reduced body lean through corners, so we recommend the CLA more for driving enthusiasts.
 It also corners more enthusiastically than the Audi A3 and resists body roll better, giving it a more athletic feel.

 Mercedes CLA petrol engines

-Badged CLA 180 and 200, the entry-level petrol engine is a 1.3-litre turbo that's found in the latest Mercedes models.
-With front-wheel drive and 134bhp or 161bhp, the 0-62mph time is dispatched in 9.0 and 8.2 seconds respectively, with smooth shifts from a seven-speed automatic gearbox.
+Badged CLA 180 and 200, the entry-level petrol engine is a 1.3-litre turbo found in numerous small Mercedes models.
+With front-wheel drive and 134bhp or 161bhp, the 0-62mph time is dispatched in 9.6 and 8.6 seconds respectively, with smooth shifts from a seven-speed automatic gearbox.
 We tested the facelift on British roads and found that while the mild-hybrid system improves efficiency, it also resulted in some jerkiness at low speeds.
-Once out of town, the CLA 200 engine felt powerful enough to convincingly deal with urban and motorway driving.
+Once out of town, the CLA 200 feels just quick enough, but it can sound quite vocal as its revs increase.